rickutino/Github-Explorer/README.md

 ## Github Explorer

-# 🚧  React+TypeScript 🚀 contruction application...  🚧
+#  React+TypeScript 🚀
-Application to filter github users.
+Application to filter Issues and PR to github users.

 ## Table of contents